nduonofitdavid/cli-file-manager/README.md

 # cli-file-manager

-A CLI tool to manage files in a directory and keep them sorted
+A CLI tool to manage files in a directory

 # Sample Usage